Skip to Main Content

 Preliminary Credential Program Pathways

-Our programs offer a blended preliminary education specialist credential teacher preparation program with Master of Arts in Teaching in Special Education (MAT).
+Our teacher preparation programs offer preliminary education specialist credentials with the option of continuing with your Master of Arts in Teaching in Special Education (MAT).
 Students complete their credential then can opt to continue for one more year to complete their MAT-specific coursework while working in the field.
 Some students either continue with the MAT in the summer following graduating with their credential or return later to complete it within 7 years from admission into the program.

 1. 1-year, Summer start (3 semester) Residency/Student Teaching Pathway